brave/nitriding-daemon/doc/key-synchronization.md

   the VPC network _and_ compromise the confidentiality of our HTTPS connection, enclave keys are still protected by this ephemeral key pair.

+The leader only synchronizes with workers that run _identical_ code.
+The leader therefore has assurance that workers are not going to game the system.

 ```mermaid
 sequenceDiagram
   box rgba(100, 100, 100, .1) Leader enclave